massamany/proxy-tray/README.md

 For now it allows to configure:

-- Language.
+- Language (only via preference file edition).
+- Proxy profiles that you can apply to configure you system.
+Useful if you switch seats between several companies.
+The profiles are editable via a GUI.

 File structure:

 ---
 locale: [fr]  -- If omitted, falls back to en.
+profiles:  -- name, manual and auto are mandatory
+- name: ProfileName
+  manual: [true|false]  -- If false, leaves manual proxy configuration untouched
+  httpHost: http proxy host
+  httpPort: http proxy port
+  httpsHost: https proxy host
+  httpsPort: https proxy port
+  ftpHost: ftp proxy host
+  ftpPort: ftp proxy port
+  socksHost: socks proxy host
+  socksPort: socks proxy port
+  ignored: non proxy hosts
+  auto: [true|false]  -- If false, leaves auto proxy configuration untouched
+  autoConfigUrl: url for automatic proxy configuration
 ---

 ## Future

 This is a very small and quick-made app.
-It will evolve to add more features (like proxy profiles, icons, more settings, etc ...)
+It will evolve to add more features (like adding other OS support, nice icons, more settings, etc ...)